 sudo -i is also very similar to using

-sudo su in that it'll read all of the environmental files (.profile, etc.) and set the environment inside the shell with it.
+sudo su: it'll read all of the environmental files (".profile", etc.) and set the environment inside the shell.

-setuid commands.
-This fact makes it much more challenging to figure out what environmental variables will be kept and which ones will be changed (when swamping to the root environment).
+setuid command in the background.
+This makes it much more challenging to figure out which environmental variables will be kept and which will be changed (when swapping to the root environment).
 This is not true with

-sudo -i, and it is because of this most people view it as the preferred method to gain root without logging in directly.
+sudo -i.
+Because of this, most people view it as the preferred method to gain root without logging in directly.

 Sudo -s is a "non-login" style shell.
-This means that unlike a command like
+Unlike a command like

 sudo -i or